Advanced Audio Coding: FFmpeg and Libav

 The native AAC encoder created in FFmpeg's libavcodec, and forked with Libav, was considered experimental and poor.
 A significant amount of work was done for the 3.0 release of FFmpeg (February 2016) to make its version usable and competitive with the rest of the AAC encoders.
 Libav has not merged this work and continues to use the older version of the AAC encoder.
 These encoders are LGPL-licensed open-source and can be built for any platform that the FFmpeg or Libav frameworks can be built.

 Both FFmpeg and Libav can use the Fraunhofer FDK AAC library via libfdk-aac, and while the FFmpeg native encoder has become stable and good enough for common use, FDK is still considered the highest quality encoder available for use with FFmpeg.
 Libav also recommends using FDK AAC if it is available.
 FFmpeg 4.4 and above can also use the Apple audiotoolbox encoder.

-Although the native AAC encoder only produces AAC-LC, ffmpeg's native decoder is able to deal with a wide range of input formats.
+Although the native AAC encoder only produces AAC-LC and LTP (main profile was removed), ffmpeg's native decoder is able to deal with a wide range of input formats.

+In upcoming version 9.1 Apple NMR coder was ported and bugs were fixed in every coding tool, from PNS for stereo that was buggy in the ffmpeg decoder to issues with prediction, and many other bugs, which ultimately made the encoder better than Apple's or FDK.
+It is now also fully gapless in mp4 ISO container with editlists.